ShivamBhalodia/Generic-C-libraries-for-various-data-structures/Graph/README.md

 # Graph
 C++ library for graph data structure.
-It includes almost all graph algorithms like dfs,bfs,dijkstra,floydWarshall,<br>
+It includes almost all graph algorithms like dfs,bfs,dijkstra,floydWarshall,minimumSpanningTree,<br>
-minimumSpanningTree,Topological sort,check for cycle,strongly connected components for directed graph
-By using abstract base class Graph classes derived classes DirectedGraph and UndirectedGraph inherited and implemented
+Topological sort,check for cycle,strongly connected components for directed graph By using abstract base class Graph classes derived classes DirectedGraph and UndirectedGraph inherited and implemented

 # How to use